top of page

 To make the soup:

-Heat the butter in a large stock pot till foamy.
+Heat the butter in a large stockpot until foamy.
 Add the shallots and parsley and sauté for 2-3 minutes till soft and translucent.
-Do not let the shallots color.
-Add the mushrooms, pepper and salt and continue to sauté till the juices are released, about 4-5 minutes more.
+Do not let the shallots colour.
+Add the mushrooms, pepper, and salt, and continue to sauté until the juices are released, about 4-5 minutes more.

 Add the garlic, bread and broth.
 Simmer for 20 minutes.

-Purée the soup with a hand blender or in a blender till smooth, you can also leave it a bit textured if you prefer.
+Purée the soup with a hand blender or in a blender until smooth.
+You can also leave it a bit textured if you prefer.

 Add the cream and stir in.
 Taste and adjust salt and pepper.

-Heat the olive oil in a frying pan and add the mushrooms and salt.
-Sauté on medium heat for about 2 minutes, they should release their liquids.
-Allow the liquids to dry out and sauté the mushrooms for 1 minute till they are well browned.
+Heat the olive oil in a frying pan and add the mushrooms and a pinch of salt.
+Sauté on medium heat for about 2 minutes, and they should release their liquids.
+Allow the liquids to dry out, and then sauté the mushrooms for 1 minute, until they are well browned.
 Flip and sauté for another 45 seconds till the second side is browned.

 Add the balsamic and mix well to coat the mushrooms.
 The balsamic will coat the mushrooms and dry out in about 1 minute.
-Take off the pan so they do not burn and set aside.
+Please take the pan off the stove so the mushrooms do not burn, and set it aside.

 To assemble: